 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
-Maintenance assessments and debt assessments are recognized as revenues in the year for which they are levied.
+Non-ad valorem maintenance assessments are recognized as revenues in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements have been met.